-Sergeant LaVerne Dittman began serving with the DeSoto County Sheriff’s Office in 2011.
-From 2011 to 2014 she served as a Detention Deputy in the Detention Bureau.
-She was promoted to Corporal in 2014 and in 2017 promoted to the rank of Sergeant for the Detention Bureau.
+Sergeant Michael Wemheuer started his career with the Florida Department of Corrections in 2016 as a correctional officer.
+Sergeant Michael Wemheuer began serving with the DeSoto County Sheriff’s Office in 2019.
+From 2019 to 2020 he served as a Detention Deputy in the Detention Bureau.
+He was promoted to the rank of Corporal in 2020.
+He was then promoted to the rank of Sergeant in 2022 for the Detention Bureau.

-Sgt.
-Pimentel was born and raised in DeSoto County and graduated at DeSoto High School in 1996.
+Sergeant Wemheuer was born and raised in Nevada and moved to Florida in 2013.
+He graduated from Bayshore High School in 2015.